Neutrovertido/JLPT-Flashcard-Cordoba/README.md

 The idea is inspired from http://www.studykanji.net, however, as there is no portable version for Android systems nor can it be used offline, there was a necessity to create a similar project.
 The kanji readings (namely the JSON) comes mostly from their site.

 **No development to closely resemble ALL or MOST of their features will be done.** This is purely a barebones flashcard version.

+> It also presents features of its own! 🌟

 ---